sleitner/indexing-entities/README.md

 # indexing-entities
-sharing Elasticsearch strategy for indexing entities.
+Sharing Elasticsearch strategy for indexing entities.
+Pay attention to `name` and `name_suggester`.